Glossary entry

 acercar la obra de arte a su potencial sensual.

-Art/Literary - Art, Arts & Crafts, Painting / art exhibition
+Spanish to English Art/Literary Art, Arts & Crafts, Painting art exhibition

 La muestra plantea la necesidad de establecer lecturas sobre piezas en las que el espectador confia a su ojo la posibilidad de acercar la obra de arte a su potencial sensual.